Global growth worries dent Asia business sentiment in Q3-survey

-SINGAPORE/NEW DELHI Business sentiment among Asia's top companies fell for the second straight quarter, dragged down by export-orientated economies such as China and Japan, while domestic spending helped boost Southeast Asia's outlook, a Thomson Reuters/INSEAD survey showed.
+SINGAPORE/NEW DELHI, Sept 19 Business sentiment among Asia's top companies fell for the second straight quarter, dragged down by export-orientated economies such as China and Japan, while domestic spending helped boost Southeast Asia's outlook, a Thomson Reuters/INSEAD survey showed.

 Concerns over global demand are hurting Asia's export engines, with autos, technology and shipping sectors among the least upbeat in the survey.
 Sectors more exposed to domestic growth were much more optimistic.